kgeyer/cs591-project/README.md

 May 2, 2020

 Preliminaries
-1. developed on MacOS (v10.15.4)  with Python 3.7.7
+1. Developed on MacOS (v10.15.4) with Python 3.7.7
 2. For the most part, this package requires standard Python modules (most recent versions).
-It relies on some packages that might not come with a standard Python install such as sklearn or pickle.
+It relies on some packages that might not come with a standard Python installation, such as sklearn or pickle.
 3. This code relies on tensorflow version 1.13.1.
 You can revert to this version of tensorflow using the following command:
   $ pip install tensorflow==1.13.1